COMMITTED TO TREATING EACH PATIENT WITH DIGNITY AND INTEGRITY

 The National Healthy Mothers, Healthy Babies Coalition (HMHB) has launched Text4Baby, the first free health text messaging service in the United States.

-Text4Baby supports moms by providing accurate, text-length health information and resources in a format that is personal and timely, utilizing a channel you know and use.
+Text4Baby supports moms by providing accurate, text-length health information and resources in a format that is personal and timely, using a channel you know and use.

 Click here for more information or to sign up!